 As part of Blue Jay Air's rebranding strategy, a business travel loyalty program is being considered to encourage frequent business travel.
 Blue Jay Air is considering a progressive bonus point system as flight frequency increases.
-In addition, Blue Jay Air would like to expand its reward systems by partnering with other business partners and its affiliated companies.
+In addition, Blue Jay Air would like to expand its reward systems by partnering with other business partners.
 This will substantially increase the incentive for travel by business executives.

-For example, Blue Jay Air is partnering the loyalty card with Big Ben Bank's credit and debit cards to introduce a combined credit card with an "enhanced air points reward system."
+For example, Blue Jay Air is partnering the loyalty card with a bank's credit and debit cards to introduce a combined credit card with an "enhanced air points reward system."
 This partnership should further increase the value of the loyalty program.